rabbithat/nRF52840-Dongle_hex/README.md

 SWDCLK on the DK connects to SWDCLK on the dongle.

-Then plug in the DK's to your computer using the USB connector.
+Then plug in the DK to your computer using its USB connector.
+Doing so will power both the DK and the dongle.
 A JLINK virtual drive will appear on your computer's directory.
 Simply drag and drop the HEX file from this repository onto the JLINK virtual drive and wait a short while for the programming to finish.
 That's all there is